 anchorages on Barbuda

 As far as we know the informal anchorages on Barbuda listed here are still safe after Hurricane Irma.
 There may be some debris under water in places, but most of the popular areas are now regularly being used.
 ALL BEACHES on Antigua and Barbuda are public and you may use any of them at any time, keeping within the high water line.
+Call a taxi or a water taxi to come and get you from any of the places listed here.

 Spanish Point/White Bay road into the village was made nearly impassable by Hurricane Irma, so if you are moored here it will be a considerable distance to cycle or get a taxi into the village.